 The students are engaged in a programme 'Preparing for Adulthood', delivered by the local council.
 We have led in advocating for what can be achieved, not focused on the challenges faced.

-The reward for that time invested has been the joy of watching a student complete a real work activity or engage in an experience that they have never done before.
-We have seen the growth in confidence because of that achievement.
+The reward for that time invested has been the joy of watching a student complete a real work activity or engage in an experience that something they can achieve.